epibayes/labsite/content/authors/Ryan-Malosh/_index.md

 # Organizations/Affiliations
 organizations:
-- name:  University of Michigan
+- name:  University of Michigan School of Public Health
   # url: ""

 # Short bio (displayed in user profile at end of posts)